Welling: Buses

 Welling is served by London Buses routes 51, 89, 96, 486, B15, B16 and N89.
 These connect it with places including Barnehurst, Bexleyheath, Blackfen, Blackheath, Bluewater, Charlton, Crayford, Dartford, Eltham, Falconwood, Kidbrooke, Lewisham, North Greenwich, Orpington, Plumstead, Shooters Hill, Sidcup, Slade Green, St Mary Cray and Woolwich.

 Sport and leisure

 Welling has two Non-League football clubs Welling United F.C. & Erith & Belvedere F.C., who both play at Park View Road.

-Bexley and Belvedere Hockey Club are based at Bexleyheath Sports Club, but play home matches at Erith School.
+Politics and government

+Welling is part of the Old Bexley and Sidcup constituency for elections to the House of Commons of the United Kingdom, currently represented by Louie French from the Conservative Party.

+Welling is part of the Falconwood and Welling ward for elections to London Borough of Bexley.